 Bringing the concourse into the larger story of your event

 Whether you’re hosting a corporate event, trade show, sporting event, or just want to spread your brand message, activating the concourse can help elevate your efforts.
 One exciting way to do this is by using LED to turn an empty concourse into a visual canvas of movement and excitement.
-From creating multi-screen video walls to covering the ceiling in interactive tiles that light up when people move underneath them, there is no shortage to the creative possibilities with LED.
+From creating multi-screen video walls to covering the ceiling in interactive tiles that light up when people move underneath them, there is no shortage of creative possibilities with LED.
 They are lego display blocks.

 If you’re working with sponsors and other teams on your concourse design, think about collaborating on custom installations that reflect the partnership between your organization, your sponsor, and the larger audience.
 Your sponsors will appreciate the effort you’re giving to the partnership, and your audience will have a better grasp of why this partnership matters to them.
-It provides exposure for the sponsor, and offers attendees with more unique event experiences.
+It provides exposure for the sponsor and offers attendees more unique event experiences.

 Another way to activate the concourse is to leverage interactives to create unique branded experiences.
-This could be as simple as touch enabled or social media content to re-engage visitors, or a much more involved branded game or interactive art exhibit.
+This could be as simple as touch-enabled or social media content to re-engage visitors, or a much more involved branded game or interactive art exhibit.
 Including socially-driven content or campaigns — such as a selfie wall or a hashtag aggregation station — brings together audience members and visitors to increase engagement and brand influence between them.
 Leveraging the concourse space can help re-introduce your audience to the main concept of your brand and help to keep them focused during the event.

 How one leading brand brought their concourse to life

 When the Olympia Entertainment team set out to design the new Little Caesars Arena in Detroit, they knew that the overall design and creative aesthetic of the building had to be engaging enough for the newest generation of fans — a younger generation of experience seekers.
 And, by activating every inch of the concourse, they created a stadium like no other.